serpi90/TropicalMagic/README.md

 _x-y-z.step2_ has __gfan__ format

 ### `./step3.sh`
-This proceses the elements generated in the previous step, and generates initial ideals for those elements using `gfan_initialforms --ideal`.
+This processes the elements generated in the previous step, and generates initial ideals for those elements using `gfan_initialforms --ideal`.

 * **Input:**  _output/elements/x-y-z.step2_
 * **Output:** _output/initial_ideals/x-y-z.step3_